-The Trust's land, buildings and improvements were revalued as at 30 June 2019.
-The valuation was undertaken by Valcorp Australia Pty Ltd. The fair values were determined as follows:
+Valuation of Trust land, buildings and improvements were revalued as at 30 June 2019 by a Cerified Practising Valuer from Valcorp Australia Pty Ltd.

 Land

 The fair value was determined using a direct comparison approach with recent market transactions in the area.